-Section 3.14.1.2 through Section 3.14.2.10.1: New or revised Member materials must be uploaded to the MCO's SharePoint site in the PR and Member material review library.
+Section 3.14.1.2 through Section 3.14.2.10.1 New or Revised Member Materials

+New or revised Member materials must be uploaded to the MCO's SharePoint site in the PR and Member material review library.
 All files submitted should follow the naming convention outlined in Section 12.4 of this guide.

-For all cites in Section 3.15.3 through Section 3.15.4, please refer to the contract for all requirements.
+For all cites in Section 3.14.3 through Section 3.14.4, please refer to the contract for all requirements.